Isaac Harmon Farmhouse

 Isaac Harmon Farmhouse is a historic farmhouse located near Millsboro, Sussex County, Delaware.
 It was built about 1845, and is a two-story, four-bay, single pile, wood frame dwelling clad in clapboard.
 It has a gable roof pierced by interior end brick chimneys.
-It was one of the first properties in the Indian River community to be owned by an Indian family.
-Isaac Harmon was one of the leaders in the Nanticoke Indian Association separatist movement of the 1880s.
+It was one of the first properties in the Indian River community to be owned by a family of the Nanticoke Indian Association.
+Isaac Harmon was one of the leaders in the Nanticoke Indian Association separatist movement of the 1880s, which grew out of the mixed-race community of Delaware Moors.

 It was added to the National Register of Historic Places in 1979.